 The more I learn about woodworking, the more I realize that the key to success is precision.
 And sometimes achieving the greatest possible precision means turning to tools from other trades.
 A 6” machinist’s stainless steel rule is a classic example.

-I never would have picked up on this if it weren’t for the time I spent working with the late Stephen Harris in the mid-1980s.
+I never would have picked up on the value of a steel rule if it weren’t for the time I spent working with the late Stephen Harris in the mid-1980s.
 His reputation as Canada’s premier designer and maker in wood drew me to work with him, and it proved to be a rigorous learning experience indeed.
 After Harris agreed to take me on in his downtown Toronto studio, he handed me a list of tools I needed to buy before showing up for work.
 A 6” steel rule was top of that list – the very same one I still keep on my tablesaw today.
 I have other steel rules in the shop now, too – a couple more at my drill press and bandsaw, and a fourth rule in my tool apron.
 This way, I waste no time looking when I need to measure something precisely.

-The best of these mini-rules have graduations down to 1/64”, and marks that are etched below the surface, not just printed on top.
+The best of the steel mini-rules have graduations down to 1/64”, and marks that are etched below the surface, not just printed on top.
 Printed rules are no good because the marks soon wear off.
 I use metal rules for setting cutting depths and fence locations, for measuring stock thickness and for determining the diameter of router bits or the thickness of saw blades.
 A good steel rule also makes a great glue scraper.
 Since it’s narrow, with sharp corners, it pulls half-hard glue out of cramped places that you couldn’t get to otherwise.
 And even if you forget and let old glue harden on the rule, simply soak it for a while in water and scrape clean.
 I use a couple of small, rare-earth magnets to hold individual rules onto the steel or cast-iron sides of stationary machines, so they’re always ready to go.

 Picquic & Megapro Screwdrivers

 Several times each year I receive samples of new screwdrivers sent to me by hopeful manufacturers.
 So far none are quite as good as the two kinds of Canadian-made drivers I keep around the shop.
-Picquic is the name of one and this brand work well for two reasons.
+Picquic is the name of one and this brand works well for two reasons.

 Six of the seven 3”-long bits that come with the model of Picquics I use fit into holes around the perimeter of the handle, held there by just the right amount of friction.
 The seventh bit sits in the end of the magnetic bit holder on the handle, ready to use.
 Whenever you want to change bits, pull the current one out of the handle and push it into the hole containing the bit you need, moving it forward so you can pull it free and slide it into the central part of the handle for use.
 It’s fast and easy, and since the bits aren’t stored in a single, hollow cavity in the handle, there’s no cap to lose.